 Boy, raw tenth anniversary?
 Bullshit.
 Kinda makes it not worth it, don't it.

-Thread ahead: At least the foundation is being layed for a Booker T title chase Next thread: Local MN Brock Promo Previous thread: Weren't There Supposed to be, whats the word, Changes?
+Pages: 1Thread ahead: At least the foundation is being layed for a Booker T title chase

 Maybe the WWE is trying to capture the General Hospital story from years past, where Luke raped Laura & then they became the most storied couple in daytime television history, leading to a ratings bonanza for their eventual wedding?
 What?!?